 The following day we hiked back to the first camp, and on the 5th day back to Machete.
 I was exhausted.
 I really should know by now that hiking is not my forte, but I simply couldn’t resist the chance see the Lost City!

-What I loved about Wiwa Tours & the Lost City Trek Colombia:
+What I loved about Wiwa Tours & the Lost City Trek:

-What I didn’t like about the Lost City Trek:
+What I didn’t like about the Ciudad Perdida Tour:

 Have you done the Lost City Trek Colombia?
 Did you enjoy it?
 Let me know in the comments below.